lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 All wireless cards I could find that match my FRU were exact copies of the ones I have -- not helpful at all.

 I decided to buy a Centrino, even though the FRU is different.
-I'm not sure if it'll work, but there's a whole world of BIOS and chip modding that I could explore....
+I'm not sure if it'll work, but there's still the whole world of BIOS and chip modding that I could explore....

 # Power Management, Redux